-Are you an international student?
+Are you a new international student?
 Each semester, Leiden University reserves a limited number of rooms for international students via a local housing agency.
-These rooms are intended for short-stay students only as the maximum rental contract duration is one year.
+These rooms are intended for new short-stay students only as the maximum rental contract duration is one year.
 So if you intend joining Leiden University for more than one year, you are instead advised to seek housing yourself – see below.

 Find out more about requesting housing via the university on the housing website.
 Be aware that due to limited availability, we cannot guarantee a room to all applicants so it is essential that you request housing early.

 Arranging housing is your responsibility when studying at Leiden University.
 Both Dutch and international students should look for accommodation themselves and there are many ways to do so.
 Most students in Leiden find a room through DUWO, which is one of the largest student accommodation corporations in the Netherlands.
 There are other agencies and corporations as well, and they all offer rooms of all types and sizes, in or near the city center, making them the ideal place to start your search.
 Find more details on finding accommodation on Finding Housing Yourself.